Required Updates to Dam

 During construction, the lake will be drawn down partially.
 This may be another opportunity, allowing for the 65 year old lake to be dredged for the first time.
 Note that dredging is not included in project cost, so consider it a fundraising "stretch goal."

-Lake Heron Conservancy is proactively developing engineering designs in 2021/2022, with the goal of starting construction in November 2022.
+Lake Heron Conservancy developed the engineering designs in 2021/2022.
+Those plans are now under review by PADEP for approval.
+The updated schedule has construction starting in October 2023.
 Care is being taken to have as little impact, if any, to Lake Heron Retreat's May-October campground operations.